-Access and manage your buckets and files on Backblaze with the B2 Cloud Storage API
+Access Buckets and Files on Backblaze With the B2 Cloud Storage API

 The Backblaze B2 Storage API, built on top of Backblaze's cloud storage, lets you access and manage your buckets.
 Let's check it out!

-Access and manage your buckets and files on Backblaze with the B2 Cloud Storage API
+Access Buckets and Files on Backblaze With the B2 Cloud Storage API

 If you're not familiar with Backblaze, they're a handy and inexpensive service that backs up your computer.
 I've been using them for years, and I even had to restore files when my hard drive succumbed to the "click of death" a couple years ago, so totally worth it.

-They have a cloud storage service too, in the same vein as AWS, Rackspace, etc. When you sign up they give you 10GB free to play around with, so let's take advantage of that and check out the Backblaze B2 Storage API.
+They have a cloud storage service too, in the same vein as AWS, Rackspace, etc, so sign up and then we'll check out the Backblaze B2 Storage API.

 First though, two things to consider:

-• If you're unfamiliar with APIs, read this first to familiarize yourself with the concept.
+• If you're unfamiliar with APIs, read this to familiarize yourself with the concept.

 • Install Postman, which allows you to access API endpoints without having to write an app, as well as save the calls you make and sync them online.